 Step 1: 1-2 months of drawing preparation.

 Step 2: 1-2 months of local approvals.
-We anticipate there will be a push to increase staffing in local building departments to help expedite this process.
+We anticipate there will be a push to increase staffing in local building departments to help expedite this process, however this timeline may vary by jurisdiction.

 Step 3: 4-6 months to build your new home depending on the size.

-We have built homes in Napa, Sonoma, and Mendocino counties, so we are familiar with the local approvals process.
+We have built homes in many California jurisdictions, including Ventura, Los Angeles, Napa, Sonoma, and Mendocino counties, so we are familiar with the local approvals process.

 Fire Resistance of Our Homes